Estimated reading time: 6 minutes

-Business Owners Insurance is the necessary policy to protect your company from major property and liability risks.
 Whether your company suffers fire damage or legal damage from customers or employees, a business owners insurance policy helps cover your expenses.

-Despite this protection, only 60% of small businesses across the US have insured their business, claiming that their personal insurance is sufficient.
-We are here to show you how a business owners’ insurance protects your company from major liability and property risks in ways that personal insurance policies cannot.
+We are here to show you how a business owners’ insurance coverage protects your company from major liability and property risks in ways that personal insurance policies cannot.

 BOP Insurance Basics